yigithanyigit/cugraph-template/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the APACHE2.0 License.